JakubBartnicki/3ai4/7/readme.md

 > As a contractor on the project, I certify that the above functionality
 > does not compromise cyberspace or any other space of any state.
 > The code contained in the project, does not contain malware and is safe to use.
-> I am personally responsible for its operation: Jan Kowalski.
+> I am personally responsible for its operation: Filip Jaszewski.

 ## Entity Relationship Diagram